Huang-chao-yan/convergent_pnp/README.md

 [Prerequisites] following the training in https://github.com/samuro95/Prox-PnP

 You can download our pretrained checkpoint at

 Please save the trained model in the ckpts directory: /GS_denoising/ckpts/Prox-DRUNet.ckpt

-You can test after downloading the .ckpt file as
+You can test after downloading the .ckpt file as follows.

 cd Proxpnp/PnP_restoration